 WARNING: To complete disassembly, you will be required to pull the trigger.
-If you have failed to unload your pistol and a round is left in the chamber, the pistol will discharge and may cause injury.
-Therefore, be sure that the chamber is empty before proceeding further.
+If you have failed to properly unload your pistol and a round is left in the chamber, the pistol will discharge and may cause injury.
+Therefore, you must visually inspect the chamber and magazine well (opening) to ensure that they are empty before pulling the trigger.